 Getting ready to connect

 Mode can connect to most popular databases that can be queried using SQL or a SQL-like language, including databases hosted on private networks or on private machines, databases hosted in VPCs and VPNs, and databases hosted in the cloud by third parties such as Amazon and Microsoft.
-By default, each data source you connect to your Mode organization can be queried by all members of your Organization.
+By default, each database you connect to your Mode organization can be queried by all members of your organization.

 Obtain database credentials and connection details